-The roles and resource contributions of each partner will be listed in the Career Center Partnership's MOU.
-Updates to the MOU for Program Year 2021 are currently under development by each of the partner agencies.
-Once the updated MOU is completed it will be shared with the local board.
+The roles and resource contributions of each partner will be listed in the Career Center Partnership's MOU which is will be finalized and released January 2018.

 h.
 Provide a description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area (20 CFR 679.560(b)(6)).